Ainsley Rodriguez Rocks String Bikini In Boca Raton For Last ‘Beach Day For A Bit’

 “I know this much that your body is on fire and that I really want to look and feel as healthy as you are,” a second Instagrammer wrote.

 “Never seen a pic with your boyfriend.
-You both make a stunning couple,” one more added in addition to a few different emoji.
+You both make a stunning couple,” one more admirer said, in addition to a few different emoji.

-Last week, The Inquisitr shared that the model flaunted her enviable abs for the camera in another black outfit that included mesh top and a pair of leggings.
-In the caption of that share, she included another inspirational quote.
+Last week, The Inquisitr reported that the model flaunted her enviable abs for the camera in another black outfit that included a mesh top and a pair of leggings.
+In the caption of that share, she added an inspirational quote.